opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 **-l** (lower case L): Provides the full file path (including drive letter) and filename for the ImpEx.exe log file.
-If -l is not given, then Schedule Import Export\'s default log file will be placed in the same directory as the ImpEx.exe file.
+If -l is not given, then Schedule Import Export's default log file will be placed in the same directory as the ImpEx.exe file.
 The syntax for the default log file name is ImpEx\_\<date-time stamp\>.log.
 The log file provides detailed information of errors generated during job execution and